efuhrma/Biohackathon-Team-16/README.md

 How can I find pathway and disease enrichment for these genes?
 Use Toppfun as an example.

-# Task E: Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes.
+# Task E: Find tissue-specific eQTLs DNA polymorphisms that could alter the expression of the candidate genes. (

 What is an eQTL?
 Please explain in the context of the human organism.

 How do I find eQTLs associated with genes using the GTEx project?
 Please provide an example using breast tissue on eQTLs that control BRCA1 expression.

+# Task F: Construct an hypothesis that the genes caused the disease phenotype by mechanism X.

+Design an experiment to test the hypothesis that your PPI genetic subsytem network could lead to non wild-type gene expression.

+# Task G. Write a report in a github repository and send it to Feltus.

+How do I create a git repository at github?
+How do I add a license and make it public?

+What are the basics of github markdown language?

+Provide a basic overview of the github markdown language.